 Driving licences and vehicles

-You are able to drive in Malta using your UK driving licence as long as it is still in date.
+You are able to drive in Malta using a valid UK driving licence to own and lease a vehicle and for insurance purposes.
 It is advised to exchange your licence to a Maltese one if you plan on taking up residency in Malta.